frasertweedale/notes-redhat/design/freeipa-rfc2818.rst

 CN into the subjectAltName extension as a dNSName, resulting in an RFC 2818-compliant certificate.

+`RFC 6125 - Best Practices for Checking of Server Identities in the Context of Transport Layer Security (TLS)`_ further clarifies that certificates SHOULD include a DNS-ID and that CAs SHOULD NOT issue certificates with a CN-ID unless another specification explicitly requires or encourages it.
+RFC 6125 has greater scope than this design, all work for this design should comply with RFC 6125.

 .. _RFC 2818 - HTTP Over TLS: http://tools.ietf.org/html/rfc2818#section-3.1
+.. _RFC 6125 - Best Practices for Checking of Server Identities in the Context of Transport Layer Security (TLS): https://tools.ietf.org/html/rfc6125

 `RFC 5280`_ defines the maximum length of the CN to be 64 characters